Lagstill/IIIT-H/deepfool/Paper Implementation/README.md

 # DeepFool
 DeepFool is a simple algorithm to find the minimum adversarial perturbations in deep networks

+State-of-the-art deep neural networks have achieved impressive results on many image classification tasks.
+However, these same architectures have been shown to be unstable to small, well sought, perturbations of the images.
+Despite the importance of this phenomenon, no effective methods have been proposed to accurately compute the robustness of state-of-the-art deep classifiers to such perturbations on large-scale datasets.
+In this paper, we fill this gap and propose the DeepFool algorithm to efficiently compute perturbations that fool deep networks, and thus reliably quantify the robustness of these classifiers.
+Extensive experimental results show that our approach outperforms recent methods in the task of computing adversarial perturbations and making classifiers more robust.

 ### deepfool.py

 This function implements the algorithm proposed in [[1]](http://arxiv.org/pdf/1511.04599) using PyTorch to find adversarial perturbations.